 A skin infection is an ordinary matter after tattooing.
 Sometimes inflammation called granuloma may arise in your tattooing area.

 The equipment that is used for doing tattoos may be contaminated by infected blood from others, and if it was not sterile properly, then it may contaminate your body, and you may contract various bloodborne diseases, including hepatitis B, hepatitis C, and methicillin-resistant staphylococcus aureus (MRSA).
 So, before doing the tattoo, be confirmed that the tools used by the tattoo artist are adequately sterilized.

 So, before pushing the ink to your skin, think carefully- Are you okay enough to take it?
 Don’t force yourself to take the first bite of needles.

 What is the perfect age to get a tattoo?

-It is recommended to achieve at least 18 years old to placing ink onto your skin.
+It is recommended to achieve at least 18 years old to place ink onto your skin.

 Is it better to get a tattoo in the morning or night?

 Some people prefer to get a tattoo during the daytime because they want to get out from the tattoo parlor early, and the rest of the day can take complete rest.
 Whereas others prefer to push ink at nighttime, they want to go home and sleep overnight after completion.
 There have no thumb rules to do the tattoo during morning or night time.
 But during the morning, our body activity shows full of charge, so we prefer to do tattooing early in the morning.